Chicago Catholic Charity emergency assistance.

 The USDA supplemental food and nutrition program, which is also called the Senior Mother and Child Nutrition Program (SMCNP), is offered by Catholic Charities for Chicago and is offered for those who are 60 years of age or older.
 A monthly, free or low cost nutrition food package and/or emergency food box is offered.
 Nutrition education is also provided.
 The food assistance program also provides nutrition services and supplemental food to low-income, working poor, and post-partum woman and children from 5 to 6 years of age.
 The program is run from 4940 W. Flournoy St., Chicago, Illinois 60644, and dial (773) 378-3127 for intake.
 A number of distribution sites operate in other parts of Cook County.

 Seniors Farmer's Market Nutrition Program (SFMNP) offers low-income seniors help.
 They are provided coupons and vouchers that can be exchanged for eligible fresh foods at farmer’s markets, community-supported agriculture programs, and even roadside stands.
+Or any family in chicago can also find other free coupon programs.
 4940 W. Flournoy St., Chicago, IL 60644, telephone (773) 379-5268

 Summer Lunch Program is for children in low-income areas of Chicago Illinois.
 The Catholic Charities program can help them get free, nutritious meals and snacks when they are out of school during the summer months.
 Both breakfast and lunch are distributed to a network of churches, school nonprofits and other community partners in areas that quality for free and reduced lunch in Cook County Illinois.
 Phone (312) 655-7330